arnelenero/reactorlib/docs/routing.md

 ## The Router Outlet

-Admittedly inspired by Angular's approach to routing, Reactor Library provides a _router outlet_ component that dynamically changes content depending on the current route.
+Inspired by Angular's approach to routing, Reactor Library provides a _router outlet_ component that dynamically changes content depending on the current route.
 This is a convenient drop-in replacement for React Router's combination of `<Switch>`, `<Route>` and `<Redirect>` components, and then adds a couple of neat features as well.

 ### `<RouterOutlet>`